Sheldon-Lloyd/Cyber.Beast/comic/max/readme.md

 Max take his head off his head/neck band.
 Tomasina tells Max not to take it off

-Spike wispers You see you are not only a cybervator and not just a xybrid either but rather a berserker.
+Spike: You see you are not only a cybervator and not just a xybrid either but rather a berserker.
 The most dangerous kind of cybervator.

-You see it wasn't just any cyber.beast that killed your parents it was you.
+Spike wispers: You see it wasn't just any cyber.beast that killed your parents it was you.

+Spike: Whats wrong Max?
+Ha ha ha, You're not the paragon you thought you were are you

-Tomasina don't listen to him he's lying
+Tomasina: don't listen to him he's lying

 Max goes berserk upon being told he killed his parents